Daniel-and-Mauro-s-projects/PAR-Robot-chef-task/README.md

 TODO:

-[ ] Write introduction for the problem, discussing the predicates, actions
+Dani: [ ] Write introduction for the problem, discussing the predicates, actions

-[ ] Invent three test cases of increasing complexity
+[ ] Invent and implement two test cases of increasing complexity

 [ ] Perform the planning on the test cases and analyze the result (time, nodes expanded/generated)

 [ ] Include the result (sequence of actions) in the report

+[ ] If we don't have the time to implement the real-time and error handling, then at least comment our thoughts on that, saying what would we do (what predicates, actions to implement)

 Other todo: